Aleemk75/URLite/README.md

 This is a high-performance microservice built with Node.js, MongoDB, and Redis that generates unique short codes for long URLs and serves redirects quickly using an in-memory cache.

-🚀 Features
+🚀 **Features**

+.
 URL Shortening: Converts long URLs into short, easy-to-share links.

+.
 Rapid Redirection: Efficiently redirects users from the short link back to the original long URL.

+.
 Caching with Redis: Uses Redis as an in-memory data store for lightning-fast lookups of frequently accessed URLs.

+.
 Persistence: Uses MongoDB (via Mongoose) to store and retrieve all URL mappings permanently.

+.
 Robust & Modular: Built with a clear structure using Node.js and Express.

-🛠️ Tech Stack
+🛠️ **Tech Stack**

 Technology	Purpose

 Node.js	JavaScript Runtime Environment

-Express.js	Web Framework for handling routing and middleware MongoDB	Primary Database for storing URL mappings Mongoose	Object Data Modeling (ODM) library for MongoDB Redis	Caching layer for high-speed lookups and session management
+Express.js	Web Framework for handling routing and middleware

+MongoDB	Primary Database for storing URL mappings

+Mongoose	Object Data Modeling (ODM) library for MongoDB

+Redis	Caching layer for high-speed lookups and session management

 Export to Sheets

-⚙️ Installation and Setup
+⚙️ **Installation and Setup**

-Prerequisites
+*Prerequisites*
 You need the following installed on your machine:

 Node.js (version 16 or higher)